madhankumar028/Frontend-guide/teaching.md

         .
 Do they really understand the context?
         .
 Can they identify the root cause?
 ```
+## How do we become a better teacher?

 * **Have realistic expectations**.
 Teaching is a Waterfall and it is not a Agile.
 People need time, be realistic.
   * You cannot expect them to absorb everything at once.